csiki/v2a/README.md

 # now open a web browser and type the url 'localhost:6006' to open the dashboard
 ```

-[TODO why the long model names --> so easy to search in tensorboard]
+The long model names, defined by the model parameters, come handy in tensorboard, where one can filter
+trained models using regex for the purpose of comparing them.

 ### Video generation
 If you installed the optional packages above, you can generate videos that play the soundscapes alongside